-General NOTE: it is important that the guidelines on the use of CCTV systems produced by the Privacy Commissioner are followed, including warning signs.
+CCTV Digital video recorder NOTE: it is important that the guidelines on the use of CCTV systems produced by the Privacy Commissioner are followed, including warning signs.
 The CCTV system shall, without any requirement for manual intervention or downloading, store recorded images from all cameras at the required frame rates and resolutions for a period of not less than 21 days at 10 hours operation per day.
 Where a CCTV system is installed on a bus operating a continuous/near to continuous service, the system requirement shall extend to a minimum of 14 days of the extent of the service.
 The CCTV system shall commence recording using all cameras within three (3) minutes whenever the bus's ignition is activated and is to continue recording for a period of at least fifteen (15) minutes after the ignition has been deactivated.
 Recordings may be overwritten when the storage medium reaches its recording capacity, unless tagged because of a duress (panic) alarm.
 Overwriting of recordings shall occur with the oldest recorded video overwritten first, ensuring that the most recent recording is preserved.
-Digital video An orange light must be installed within the normal field of view of the driver as a warning if the DVR and CCTV is not operating. recorder (DVR) The DVR shall utilise hard-disk or solid-state recording media that does not require routine replacement or exchange in order to meet the storage requirements.
-In replaying video from any camera, it shall be possible to clearly identify the following information from the image and/or embedded data: Bus on which the recording was made.
-Camera location on the bus.
-The date and time of the recording.
-The status of the duress alarm.
+A warning light must be installed within the normal field of view of the driver as a warning if the DVR and CCTV is not operating.
+(DVR) require routine replacement or exchange in order to meet the storage requirements.
+In replaying video from any camera, it shall be possible to clearly identify the following information from the image and/or embedded data: • Bus on which the recording was made. • Camera location on the bus. • The date and time of the recording. • The status of the duress alarm.
 The DVR and cameras must be capable of the following minimums for day and night recording: • Analog cameras D1 (704 x 576) @ 25 fps, and • IP cameras 720 p (1280 x 720) @ 25 fps.
 Cameras Cameras and their housings shall be mounted in such a manner so as to ensure that they are: • visible and identifiable as a camera • unlikely to be accidentally knocked by passengers during normal boarding procedures • not adversely affected by the use or repositioning of sun visors, mirrors or other equipment • not susceptible to misalignment of the field of view.
 CCTV cameras shall provide colour video where the scene luminance is above five (5) lux and may switch to monochromatic images to maintain the quality of recorded image where the available light falls below the day/night threshold of the camera.
-Digital video recorder (DVR)
+Camera placement VSB/SB - A minimum number of cameras installed so the field of view and configuration enables monitoring of the following areas: 1.
+Entrance platform and passenger/driver interface.